spkenv/spk/docs/ref/spec.md

 | **Arch**   | "arch", "os", and the "<distroname>"           |
 | **Os**     | "os"                                           |
 | **None**   |                                                |

+If the host OS has no distroname, "unknown_distro" will be used as the distro name.
+If the host OS' distroname is not valid as a var option name, it will be converted lossily to a valid var option name.

 ## TestSpec